beratarslan/spotify_sql_project/README.md

 - `Album_type`: The type of album (e.g., single or album).
 - Various metrics such as `danceability`, `energy`, `loudness`, `tempo`, and more.

-### 4. Querying the Data
-After the data is inserted, various SQL queries can be written to explore and analyze the data.
-Queries are categorized into **easy**, **medium**, and **advanced** levels to help progressively develop SQL proficiency.

-#### Easy Queries
-- Simple data retrieval, filtering, and basic aggregations.

-#### Medium Queries
-- More complex queries involving grouping, aggregation functions, and joins.

-#### Advanced Queries
-- Nested subqueries, window functions, CTEs, and performance optimization.

 ### 5. Query Optimization
 In advanced stages, the focus shifts to improving query performance.
 Some optimization strategies include: